Sweet Potato Gnocchi with Goat Cheese

 The weather has begun to to change in Northern California.
 One week ago it was 95 degrees, and now it is crisp and cool.
 The leaves are changing, and fall is finally here.
 This recipe aims to incorporate those comforting fall flavors, using sage, cloves, nutmeg, and sweet potatoes to create a dish best eaten by the fireplace.
 Gnocchi has a reputation for being a bit finicky, but in actuality it is quite simple, and a great way to make the average potato into something more remarkable.

-Since we are using sweet potatoes I have chosen a strong and mildly bitter olive oil (Viola Sincero) as an accompaniment to counteract the sweetness.
+Since we are using sweet potatoes I have chosen a strong olive oil with some bitterness (Viola il Sincero) as an accompaniment to counteract the sweetness.
 Give this recipe a try, I promise you won’t be disappointed, and you may, like me, end up with it on your Thanksgiving menu!

 - 2 large (1 lb) red skinned sweet potatoes (yams)

 - (Roughly) 2 1/2 C all purpose flour, sifted, plus more for rolling

 - 1/4 C strong olive oil (try Viola il Sincero)

 - 5 large sage leaves, whole, plus more for garnish